-3. (1) The Public Protector must investigate any alleged breach of the code of ethics on receipt of a complaint contemplated in section 4.

-(2) The Public Protector must submit a report on the alleged breach of the code of 10 ethics within 30 days of receipt of the complaint-

-(a) to the President, if the complaint is against a Cabinet member, Premier or Deputy Minister; and

-(b) to the Premier of the province concerned, if the complaint is against an MEC.

-(3) If the Public Protector reports at the end of the period referred to in subsection (2) 15 that the investigation has not yet been completed, the Public Protector must submit another report when the investigation has been completed.

-(4) When conducting an investigation in terms of this section, the Public Protector has all the powers vested in the Public Protector in terms of the Public Protector Act, 1994 (Act No. 23 of 1994).
+- 3. (1) The Public Protector must investigate any alleged breach of the code of ethics on receipt of a complaint contemplated in section 4. - (2) The Public Protector must submit a report on the alleged breach of the code of 20 ethics within 30 days of receipt of the complaint- - (a) to the President, if the complaint is against a Cabinet member, Premier or Deputy Minister; and - (b) to the Premier of the province concerned, if the complaint is against an MEC. - (3) If the Public Protector reports at the end of the period referred to in subsection (2) 25 that the investigation has not yet been completed, the Public Protector must submit another report when the investigation has been completed. - (4) When conducting an investigation in terms of this section, the Public Protector has all the powers vested in the Public Protector in terms of the Public Protector Act, 1994 (Act No. 23 of 1994).

-(5) (a) The President must within a reasonable time, but not later than 14 days after receiving a report referred to in subsection 2(a), submit a copy of the report and any comments thereon, together with a report on any action taken or to be taken in regard thereto, to the National Assembly.

-(b) Paragraph (a) does not apply in respect of a report on a Premier.

-(6) The Premier must within a reasonable time. but not later than 14 days after receiving a report referred to in subsection 2(b), submit a copy of the report and any comments thereon, together with a report on any action taken or to be taken in regard thereto, to the provincial legislature.
+- (5) (a) The President must within a reasonable time, but not later than 14 days after receiving a report on a Cabinet member or Deputy Minister referred to in subsection 2(a), submit a copy of the report and any comments thereon, together with a report on any action taken or to be taken in regard thereto, to the National Assembly. - (b) The President must within a reasonable time, but not later than 14 days after 35 receiving a report on a Premier referred to in subsection (2)(a), submit a copy of the report and any comments thereon to the National Council of Provinces. - (6) The Premier must within a reasonable time. but not later than 14 days after receiving a report referred to in subsection 2(b), submit a copy of the report and any comments thereon, together with a report on any action taken or to be taken in regard 40 thereto, to the provincial legislature.